 Source: Filipe Almeida

 Generational gaps are a thing.
 Nowadays, we only have the second generation to be growing up in the technology world.
-This means only two generations who use the internet instinctively.
+This means only two generations use the internet instinctively.
 Now, this doesn’t mean that older generations are out of the target audience when it comes to e-commerce.
 Younger people are more open-minded when it comes to purchasing goods or services online.
 Members of generation Y represent a massive purchasing power.
 They have reached the age where they are financially independent.

 Tip!
 If you wish to target their grandparents with your e-commerce service, it’s a good idea to reach the younger age of the Internet users (up to 30 years) in your ads to help grandparents get access to online store products.

 We have heard about several cases when there was no real business behind the store or even a company.
 The client has prepaid and has never received anything in return.
 These horror stories feed on e-commerce trust issues, despite the number of reputable stores.
 Subsequent payment at the receipt of the package is often chosen by customers for fear of getting scammed.
-But unfortunately, this solution offers very little to boost confidence, as the contents of the package, the quality of the goods and warranty issues continue to worry the customers.
+But unfortunately, this solution offers very little to boost confidence, as the contents of the package, the quality of the goods, and warranty issues continue to worry about the customers.

 Tip!
 You can build trust in many areas.
 Ask for comments from all your customers and publish them on a visible spot on your website.
 Make a PR video about your operations and stay active on every social media platform that fits your business profile.
 For example, if you launch an e-commerce website to sell dietary supplements; Instagram influencers can be a great opportunity to raise awareness and deal with trust issues.

 Self-Hosted, or Hosted E-commerce Platforms

 There is a multitude of e-commerce platforms available nowadays, each with their own unique features.
 The first step you need to take is to choose one of them to serve as the backbone of your e-commerce empire.
 And it all begins with a simple decision: hosted or self-hosted?